hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 4. **Chats received**

     Similar to the Total Chats received, this metric is calculated at an agent level.
-This includes chats that the agent completed, marked as waiting, re-assigned and currently pinned to the agent.
+This includes chats that the agent completed, marked as waiting and chats that were re-assigned to the agent.

 5. **Avg.
 User Rating**